Today's History Trivia for September 24

 1956 First transatlantic telephone cable goes into operation, between Newfoundland and Scotland.

-1955 First U.S. Vice President to temporarily assume the Presidency Nixon takes charges after Pres.
-Eisenhower suffers a heart attack.
+1955 First U.S. Vice President to temporarily assume the Presidency Nixon takes charges after President Eisenhower suffers a heart attack.

 1954 First Hydrogen Bomb Fatality A Japanese fisherman dies after having been exposed to fallout from a U.S. H-bomb test on March 1.

 1929 First blind airplane flight James H. Doolittle takes off and lands using only instruments.